Industrial action set to cause more disruption in days and weeks ahead

 Industrial action in different sectors is continuing to cause disruption across the UK in 2023.

-Services from transport to health are being hit by walkouts this month and beyond.
+Services from education to health to transport are being hit by walkouts this month and beyond.

 Here are some of the strikes planned:

-EIS to stage a national strike for 16 consecutive days until February 2, which will see members in two local authorities strike each day.
+The Educational Institute of Scotland (EIS) continues its national strike for 16 days between January 16 to February 6, which will see members in two local authorities strike each day.

+Members of the Association of Headteachers and Deputes in Scotland (AHDS) union are also continuing 16 days of rolling strikes, mirroring the EIS action.

 – January 18